thegboat/sc_county_map/README.md

 Custom Group Options
 -

-Add new groups by adding group and color prefixes.
+Add custom groups by adding group and color prefixes to the name.
 The options

 `{'group-best' : 'greenwood', 'color-best' : 'red,blue', clickable: 'best'}`